thuvaragan-swivel/thuvaragan-ignite-back-end/README.md

 npm start
 ```
 This will start the Express server.
-You can access the server locally at http://localhost:8000/api/employee.
+You can access the server locally at http://localhost:{SERVER_PORT}/api/employee.

+**NOTE**: If you have changed the server port, please know that the server will be running on the port you set.

 ## Technologies Used